Skip to main content

 These postsecondary Surgical Technology programs are designed to help students learn anatomy, the disease process, the basics of safety care, sterilization techniques, infection control, and more.
 Students can practice their new skills and reinforce their understanding in hands-on simulation labs and clinical rotations.
 Under the guidance of industry-experienced instructors and professionals, they can gain confidence in their abilities and be better prepared for entry-level positions after graduation.

-Once they find work, Scrub Techs may be able to continue training on the job.
+Once they find work, Scrub Techs(Open Link in new window) may be able to continue training on the job.

 Do Surgical Techs Have to Be Certified?

 Although earning certification isn’t mandatory in all states, doing so can speak to a Surgical Technologist’s expertise.
 This can improve a Scrub Tech’s employability and help improve their career opportunities.
+Some surgical technologists may choose to advance their careers by becoming surgical assistants, which involves more direct responsibilities during surgical procedures.

-How Long Does it Take to Become a Surgical Tech?
+How Long Does It Take to Become a Surgical Tech?

-• being a full- or part-time student
+• Being a full- or part-time student

 • Surgical Technology program length and award type

-• undergoing additional training for things like CPR or basic life support
+• Undergoing additional training for things like CPR or basic life support

-What is the Job Outlook for Surgical Technologists?
+What Is the Job Outlook for Surgical Technologists?

-Start Training to Become a Surgical Technologist at Miller-Motte
+Start Training To Become a Surgical Technologist at Miller-Motte

 Working alongside Surgeons and other surgical team members to ensure patient safety can bring personal and professional fulfillment.
 Before that can happen, it’s important to lay a strong foundation with an interactive program.

-The Miller-Motte College Surgical Technology Associate Degree program at the Chattanooga campus is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).With our hands-on training and industry-experienced instructor led courses, we can help prepare our students for entry-level careers upon graduation.
+The Miller-Motte College Surgical Technology Associate Degree program at the Chattanooga campus is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org(Open Link in new window)(Open Link in new window)) upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).
+With our hands-on training and industry-experienced instructor led courses, we can help prepare our students for entry-level careers upon graduation.
+Our program also includes training on the use of advanced robotic surgical equipment, preparing students for the latest developments in surgical technology.

 Have questions about our Surgical Technology program that weren’t answered in our post?
 Give us a call at (800) 705-9182 or submit this form to request more information.